WSLockhart/WSLockhart.github.io/index.md

 ### Teaching:

-I have three years' experience as a teaching assistant (TA) for the freshman undergraduate physics courses at the [UofA](http://w3.physics.arizona.edu/): 141 (Mechanics) and 241 (Electricity & Magnetism).
+I enjoy the challenge of boiling down complex problems and conveying abstract ideas to a general audience.
+I have several years' experience as a teaching assistant (TA) for the freshman undergraduate physics courses at the [UofA](http://w3.physics.arizona.edu/): 141 (Mechanics) and 241 (Electricity & Magnetism).

-I am a nationally ranked 5-dan amateur Go player, and I have taught Go both in private lessons and group workshops.
+I am a nationally ranked 5-dan Go player, and I have taught Go both in private lessons and group workshops.

 ---